lordmickey777-sudo/antroph-mobile/README.md

 - Android: `android/app/src/main/AndroidManifest.xml`
 - iOS: `ios/Runner/Info.plist`

+Camera scanning (QR/barcode) requires:

+- Android: `<uses-permission android:name="android.permission.CAMERA" />`
+- iOS: `NSCameraUsageDescription` with a user-facing reason string

+The Scan page uses the `mobile_scanner` package and will prompt for camera permission on first use.

 On iOS, connecting to specific Wi‑Fi networks may require the HotspotConfiguration entitlement in your provisioning profile.

 ## CI with Coolify (Docker)